Last Updated on 2 years by soonxindisplay

 Loop Floor Plan

 This layout encourages customers to “loop” your store.
-You position your fixtures and merchandise in such a way that you create a path to guide that guides shoppers around your shop.
+You position your fixtures and merchandise to create a path to guide that guides shoppers around your shop.

 Angular Floor Plan

-This store layout consists of curves and angles to give off a sophisticated vibe.
-According to the Houston Chronicle, the angular floor plan is usually adopted by high-end retailers and it “reduces the amount of display area you have but focuses instead on fewer, more popular lines.”
+This store layout has curves and angles to give off a sophisticated vibe.
+According to the Houston Chronicle, the angular floor plan is usually adopted by high-end retailers, and it “reduces the amount of display area you have but focuses instead on fewer, more popular lines.”

 Free flow plan

-A free flow layout affords you the most creativity.
-You’re not limited to floor patterns or shelves that have to be placed at certain angles.
-And unlike the other layouts, you’re not prodding people to use a path around your store; instead, shoppers are encouraged to browse and go in any direction
+A free-flow layout affords you the most creativity.
+You’re not limited to floor patterns or shelves that must be placed at certain angles.
+And unlike the other forms, you’re not prodding people to use a path around your store; shoppers are encouraged to browse and go in any direction.

-Remember, your retail store layout guides product placement directs customer flow, and defines the overall look and feel of your store, so it deserves plenty of thought.
+Remember, your retail store layout guides product placement, directs customer flow, and defines your store’s overall look and feel, so it deserves plenty of thought.

 Complementary Products

-As one of the important Merchandising Tips, the most common complementary product placement pairing is the most valuable pairing for consumers.
+As one of the critical Merchandising Tips, the most common complementary product placement pairing is the most valuable pairing for consumers.
 Matching helps ease the journey of consumers throughout the shopping process.
-By putting complementary products together, users can find what they want without having to walk around the store.
+Combining complementary products allows users to find what they want without walking around the store.

 Complementary product placements that most consumers are familiar with include: